-- To showcase the MFA Program and its writers, with prospective applicants particularly in mind.
+- To showcase the MFA program and its writers, with prospective applicants particularly in mind.
 The journal would include solely UMass writers, as its predecessor had.
 This was strongly and generally desired.

-- To foster community through collaboration within and outside the Program, across academic disciplines and literary genres.
+- To foster community through collaboration within and outside the program, across academic disciplines and literary genres.

-- To publicize Program news.
+- To publicize program news and events.

 - To provide a home for work previously published in small-run print journals and chapbooks not available online.

 Naming the journal was an opportunity to invite everyone enrolled in the MFA program to participate by contributing and voting on suggestions.
 Route 9, the traffic-prone state highway that UMass students traverse between Amherst and Northampton, narrowly won the vote.
 I circulated a proposed launch schedule and organizational structure among faculty (the journal had no faculty advisor and would be student-run, but faculty support was vital for the journal to take root).
 All replies were positive.
 I registered the domain name route9litmag.com and sent out a call for submissions.

 As editor, I sought to create varied opportunities for involvement.
 I invited MFA writers to serve as fiction and poetry editors, copy and production editors, art director, book reviewers and interviewers.
 UMass alum and Pulitzer Prize-winner Paul Harding was interviewed in our first issue, MFA alum Jedediah Berry in the second issue and Juniper Literary Festival guest poet Abraham Smith in the third.
 Invitations to graduate and undergraduate artists to submit work yielded a bounty of visuals to accompany written pieces.